N.J. Admin. Code § 19:9-2.8

 2. The Technical Review Committee shall evaluate the technical proposals submitted to the Authority.
 The Technical Review Committee shall rank the technical proposals on the basis of numerical scores using the rating criteria specified in the RFP.
 The relative weight attributed to each rating factor and the methodology for ranking firms shall be set forth in the RFP.

-3. The Technical Review Committee may require an interview and/or presentation by the firms with the highest ranked proposals.
+3. The Technical Review Committee may require an interview and/or presentation by the qualified firms with the highest ranked proposals.
 The Director, in his or her discretion, may waive this requirement for a particular project.
-Subsequent to the interview and/or presentation, the Technical Review Committee shall revisit its technical ranking of the firms, re-score as appropriate and shall thereupon recommend the highest ranked firms to the Director, or the Executive Director if the Director was a member of the Technical Review Committee.
+Subsequent to the interview and/or presentation, the Technical Review Committee shall revisit its technical ranking of the qualified firms, re-score as appropriate, and shall thereupon recommend the highest ranked qualified firms to the Director, or the Executive Director if the Director was a member of the Technical Review Committee.

 (g) Cost negotiation and final selection shall be as follows:

-1. For all projects, upon reviewing the Technical Review Committee's recommendation, the Director or the Executive Director shall either concur with the selections or direct the Technical Review Committee to pursue additional evaluation measures, consistent with the EOI solicitation or RFP, which shall be specified in writing by the Director or the Executive Director.
+1. For all projects, upon reviewing the Technical Review Committee's recommendation, the Director or the Executive Director, as the case may be, shall either concur with the selections or direct the Technical Review Committee to pursue additional evaluation measures, consistent with the EOI solicitation or RFP, as the case may be, which shall be specified, in writing, by the Director or the Executive Director.

-2. Once the selections are approved, the selected firms' fee proposals will be reviewed by the Technical Review Committee.
+2. Once the selections are approved, the selected qualified firms' fee proposals will be reviewed by the Technical Review Committee.
 The Executive Director may add one or more persons to the Technical Review Committee to assist in the negotiation process.
-Using all fee proposals and the engineer's estimate as a guideline, the Technical Review Committee shall negotiate a fair and reasonable fee with the highest technically ranked firm, taking into consideration all relevant factors, including, but not limited to, the estimated value of the services to be rendered and the scope, complexity, and professional nature thereof.
-If the Technical Review Committee is unable to negotiate a fair and reasonable fee with the highest technically ranked firm, it shall formally terminate negotiations and undertake negotiations with the second highest technically ranked firm.
-Failing accord with the second highest technically ranked firm, the Technical Review Committee shall formally terminate negotiations and undertake negotiations with the third highest technically ranked firm.
-If the Technical Review Committee is unable to negotiate successfully with any of the three highest technically ranked firms, it shall select additional professional firms in order of their competence and qualifications and it shall continue negotiations in accordance with the procedure set forth herein until an agreement is reached.
+Using all fee proposals and the engineer's estimate as a guideline, the Technical Review Committee shall negotiate a fair and reasonable fee with the highest technically ranked qualified firm, taking into consideration all relevant factors, including, but not limited to, the estimated value of the services to be rendered and the scope, complexity, and professional nature thereof.
+If the Technical Review Committee is unable to negotiate a fair and reasonable fee with the highest technically ranked qualified firm, it shall formally terminate negotiations and undertake negotiations with the second highest technically ranked qualified firm.
+Failing accord with the second highest technically ranked qualified firm, the Technical Review Committee shall formally terminate negotiations and undertake negotiations with the third highest technically ranked qualified firm.
+If the Technical Review Committee is unable to negotiate successfully with any of the three highest technically ranked qualified firms, it shall negotiate with the next-highest technically ranked qualified firms, in order of their competence and qualifications and it shall continue negotiations in accordance with the procedure set forth in this section until an agreement is reached.
 The Executive Director, upon consultation with the Director, may direct the Technical Review Committee to re-solicit the contract.
 Once a final fee is agreed upon, the Technical Review Committee shall make its recommendation to the Director.

-3. The Technical Review Committee in consultation with the Director shall prepare a written report outlining its recommendations and activities in reviewing, negotiating, and selecting the recommended firm.
+3. The Technical Review Committee, in consultation with the Director, shall prepare a written report outlining its recommendations and activities in reviewing, negotiating, and selecting the recommended qualified firm(s).
 The Director shall submit the Technical Review Committee's report to the Executive Director.

 5. If the Executive Director is not satisfied with the recommendation, he or she may: